Skip to main content

 Nexlem Release Process

 This document is the single source of truth for cutting a Nexlem release.
-It covers the changesets workflow, the prepublishOnly quality gate, and the GitHub release-notes process.
+It covers the git-cliff changelog workflow, the bun pm pkg set version bump, the prepublishOnly quality gate, and the GitHub release-notes process.

 Deprecation policy: The tier-based deprecation contract for consumers lives in docs/STABILITY.md, not here.
 Consult that document before demoting or removing any classified interface.